fwte/webhook-spammer/readme.md

 # final note
 i am not responsible for anything that happens or results in you using this tool.
+5+ reactions = release of v1.0.1 / a version which can work with multiple webhooks, proxy, etc

 # thanks for reading.